California carjacking suspects pretended to be cops, handcuffed victims before driving off: police

 Suspects were wearing shirts with 'POLICE' written on the front

-Two carjacking suspects accused of impersonating police officers in northern California remained at large Monday after allegedly ordering two victims out of their vehicle at gunpoint over the weekend and leaving them handcufffed on the side of the road before driving off.
+Two carjacking suspects accused of impersonating police officers in southern California remained at large Monday after allegedly ordering two victims out of their vehicle at gunpoint over the weekend and leaving them handcufffed on the side of the road before driving off.

 Burbank Police responded to the 3000 block of North Naomi Street at approximately 1:48 a.m.
 Saturday after receiving a call about "suspicious circumstances," the agency said in a press release shared Monday.